JonJWong/simfile-sidekick/README.md

 This is the actual discord bot.
 It will search db.json for songs matching the entered criteria and return it to the user.
 If multiple matches are found, it will return a list for the user to select from.

+Before actually running bot.py, you will need a .env file in the same folder as bot.py.
+Inside the .env file should contain a line:

+`DISCORD_TOKEN=YourBotsDiscordToken`

+If you unfamiliar with integrating your script with Discord (or more importantly: why it's important to keep your bots token separate), I recommend reading https://realpython.com/how-to-make-a-discord-bot-python/ as this is the guide I followed in creating this bot.

 To use:

 `python3 bot.py`